Budgies have a reputation for dying suddenly, and some owners lose several budgies, one after another.

 However, budgies never die for no reason.
 As long as you identify which factors can lead to the sudden death of a budgie and remove them, your bird can remain healthy and long-lived.

 Budgies have fast metabolisms, small bodies, delicate respiratory systems, and fragile immune systems.
 Problems that larger and more robust pets can survive may be fatal for budgies.

 Budgies are wonderful pets, but they’re not the most resilient animals.

 An illness that a dog or cat could shrug off could be deadly to a budgie.
-Some owners even claim that budgies die randomly, succumbing to minor issues.
+Some owners believe that budgies die randomly, succumbing to minor issues.
 Of course, there’s some truth to this claim.

 You may lose one or two budgies before they reach old age for the following reasons:

 Budgies have shorter lifespans than most parrots, so the degenerative effects of aging arise sooner.
-A disease that wouldn’t affect a macaw for decades could impact a budgie within a few years.
+A disease that wouldn’t affect a macaw for decades could impact a budgie within years.

-Budgies are small birds, so it doesn’t take a lot of stress, toxins, or a severe infection to affect them badly.
-A sudden noise or exposure to bleach fumes may not affect you, but it can be deadly to budgies.
+Budgies are small birds, so it doesn’t take as much stress, toxins, or a severe infection to adversely affect them.
+A sudden noise or exposure to bleach fumes may not harm you, but it can be deadly to budgies.

 With their fast-paced metabolisms, budgies are high-energy birds.

 However, this causes problems when illnesses strike, as sickness can kill a budgie sooner.
-That’s often why a budgie will appear a little under the weather one day and die for no reason overnight.
+That’s often why a budgie will appear under the weather one day and die for no reason overnight.